github/docs/content/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning.md

 | my-analysis/tool1/ | my-analysis/tool1 | None
 | my-analysis for tool1 | None | my-analysis for tool1

 * The run with an `id` of "my-analysis/tool1/2021-02-01" belongs to the category "my-analysis/tool1".
-If _ISO8601_, this is the run from January 2, 2022 (notice: ISO8601 format is used in Europe + US, but your system locale can replace this.)
 * The run with an `id` of "my-analysis/tool1/" belongs to the category "my-analysis/tool1" but is not distinguished from other runs in that category.
 * The run whose `id` is "my-analysis for tool1 " has a unique identifier but cannot be inferred to belong to any category.